stefanthoss/stefandroid-blog/_posts/2021-03-05-sonos-docker-samba-server.md

 tags: linux server music
 ---

-If you want to share music files from your local file server to Sonos, you can do that with a Samba share.
+You can use a Samba server to share music from your file server with Sonos.
 Unfortunately Sonos only supports the outdated and insecure SMBv1.
 You should not enable SMBv1 on your main file server (e.g. TrueNAS) for security reasons.
-An alternative way is to use a small Docker container to share files via the SMBv1 protocol.
-I use this setup to share music files from my TrueNAS server to my Sonos.
+An alternative way to share the music is to use a simple Docker container to share files via the SMBv1 protocol.
+I use this setup to share music files from my TrueNAS server to my Sonos which keeps music files local and works without an Internet connection.

 ![Sonos SMBv1 Diagram](/assets/images/sonos-samba-diagram.png)

 That way the main fileserver does not expose any insecure services and only the Docker container does.
 Mounting the NFS and SMB shares read-only further reduces the potential impact.
-I don't activate any username/password protection for this share since it's shared read-only, and I'm okay with everyone in my home network to see the share.
+I don't activate any username/password protection for this share since it's read-only, and I'm okay with everyone in my home network being able to access the share.

 ## Setup